Entering the European market for curcuma longa (turmeric)

 Companies from India

-There are many companies in India that export spices.
-Turmeric is in the top 5 of spices produced in India, so virtually all Indian spice exporters also export curcuma.
-A few exporters are owned by foreign companies, such as Sabinsa (headquartered in the USA).
+There are many companies in India that export turmeric.
+Curcuma longa is in the top-5 of spices produced in India, so virtually all Indian spice exporters also export Curcuma longa.
+A few exporters are owned by foreign companies, such as Sabinsa (headquartered in the United States).
+Still, most companies are small or medium-sized local companies, such as Herbcyte, and Ambe Ns Agro Products Pvt.

 Competition among the many companies is considerable, which gives buyers a clear advantage when it comes to price negotiation.